 Publication Date: October 13, 2020

-by Nikolai Leskov, translated from the Russian by Robert Chandler and Donald Rayfield, introduction by Donald Rayfield
+by Nikolai Leskov, translated from the Russian by Donald Rayfield, Robert Chandler, and William Edgerton, introduction by Donald Rayfield

 An NYRB Classics Original

 October 2020 selection of the NYRB Classics Book Club.

 Nikolai Leskov is the strangest of the great Russian writers of the nineteenth century.
 His work is closer to the oral traditions of narrative than that of his contemporaries, and served as the inspiration for Walter Benjamin’s great essay “The Storyteller,” in which Benjamin contrasts the plotty machinations of the modern novel with the strange, melancholy, but also worldly-wise yarns of an older, slower era that Leskov remained in touch with.
 The title story is a tale of illicit love and multiple murder that could easily find its way into a Scottish ballad and did go on to become the most popular of Dmitri Shostakovich’s operas.
 The other stories, all but one newly translated, present the most focused and finely rendered collection of this indispensable writer currently available in English.

 The Steel Flea

 The Unmercenary Engineers

 The Innocent Prudentius

 Certainly what impresses in Leskov is his all-seeing but unjudging eye. . . .
 Leskov is emphatically unlike either Tolstoy or Dostoyevsky, and bears only passing comparison with Turgenev.
 Rather, he emerges as a literary missing link, a writer who brings the metafictional playfulness of Sterne into the Russian tradition, melding this sophistication with his embrace of the folk tale and vernacular of the common people.
 Then, vitally, there is his legacy to Chekhov: a moral benevolence and humor-filled acceptance of the full range of humanity.